-Situated in Highland Park (where most of the popular residential parks in Dallas are located), along Turtle Creek, Lakeside Park is split into multiple walking paths.
+Situated near Highland Park (where most of the popular residential parks in Dallas are located), along Turtle Creek, Lakeside Park is split into multiple walking paths.
 The paths split and split again (the most popular detour is Teddy Bear Park, one of the cutest parks in Dallas).

 The best time to visit Lakeside Park is between March and July (the waterfall is shut off in the winter months) when the flowers are in full bloom and the lawns are the most manicured.

 If you drive further down, you can hit William B. Dean Park and follow Turtle Creek Trail to Turtle Creek Park (lots of stone bridges and shallow brooks).